intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## Yarn Client
 When running programs with `bigdl-submit`, we need:
-* Set the Python environment as the Pyhon location on the dirver node.
+* Set the Python environment as the local Python location.
 For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment.
 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # python location on driver
 ```